wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 $ openssl x509 -req -sha256 -days 365 -CA /var/tmp/certs/rootCACert.pem -CAkey /var/tmp/private/rootCAKey.pem -set_serial 0 -in /var/tmp/certs/httpbin.example.com.csr -out /var/tmp/certs/httpbin.example.com.crt
 ```

-Finally, we'll store this in TLS secret to later refer to in our Gateway dpelyoment
+Finally, we'll store this in TLS secret to later refer to in our Gateway deployment.

 ```yaml
 $ oc create secret generic httpbin-credential --from-file=tls.crt=/var/tmp/certs/httpbin.example.com.crt --from-file=tls.key=/var/tmp/private/httpbin.example.com.key --from-file=ca.crt=/var/tmp/certs/rootCACert.pem -n istio-system
 ```

-### Step 6: Deploying the INgress Gateway
+### Step 6: Deploying the Ingress Gateway

-Gateways in Isitio are applied to the standalone Envoy proxies at the edge of mesh.
-It's here where we'll assert our TLS configuration and the routing rules in a `VirtualService` which will be bound to the Gateway.
+Gateways in Istio are applied to the standalone Envoy proxies at the edge of mesh.
+It's here where we'll assert our TLS configuration and the routing rules defined within a `VirtualService` which will be bound to the Gateway.

-Again, we'll make use of the example in the Istio docuemnt - only with one iprotant distinction.
+Again, we'll make use of the example in the Istio documentation - only with one important distinction.
 Instead of the TLS mode set to `SIMPLE`, we want to enforce `MUTUAL`.

 https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-tls-ingress-gateway-for-a-single-host